Alaska Traffic Tickets

-Drivers who were issued traffic tickets in Alaska are required to resolve the issue in due time in order to avoid further fines and penalties.
-Depending on the court handling the AK traffic violation issue, drivers may be able to provide the due payment via several methods, such as online, in person, by phone or by mail.
-Drivers also have the option to fight traffic tickets, instead of admitting their guilt and paying the fine.
-If you win your plea in such cases, the state Division of Motor Vehicles (DMV) will not add any points to your driving record.
-Learn how to either pay a traffic fine or dispute traffic tickets in Alaska in the sections outlined below:
+Drivers issued traffic tickets in Alaska are required to resolve the issue in due time in order to avoid further fines and penalties.
+Depending on the court handling the issue, drivers may be able to provide the due payment via several methods, such as online, in person, by phone or by mail.
+Drivers also have the option to hire an AK traffic attorney, instead of admitting their guilt and paying the fine.
+If you win your plea in such cases, the state Division of Motor Vehicles (DMV) will not add any points to your AL driving record.
+Learn how to either pay a court-ordered fine or dispute the charge in the sections outlined below.

 Fighting an Alaska Ticket

-Drivers can initiate the process of contesting a traffic ticket in Alaska by submitting a "not guilty" plea and requesting a trial date with the corresponding court prior to the date displayed on the ticket.
-Note that you can also apply for a new date to fight your traffic citation by submitting the Defendant's Request to Reschedule Hearing (Form TR-200) before the assigned date.
-For help navigating these and other complex court procedures, you may find it helpful to hire an experienced traffic ticket lawyer.
-You may find a lawyer specializing in traffic ticket defense by conducting your search online.
-Simply enter some basic information about the citations you were charged with and provide an image of your ticket.
+Drivers can initiate the process of fighting a traffic ticket in Alaska by submitting a “not guilty” plea and requesting a trial date with the corresponding court prior to the date displayed on the ticket.
+Note that you can also apply for a new date to fight your citation by submitting the Defendant’s Request to Reschedule Hearing (Form TR-200) before the assigned date.

-When preparing their traffic ticket defense in AK, drivers must ensure they practice their testimony, contact any relevant witnesses and collect any applicable evidence.
-Drivers fighting traffic tickets in court may either be found guilty or not guilty.
-If the judge rules in your favor, your ticket will be dismissed and the DMV will not add points to your driving transcript.
+When preparing their defense, drivers must ensure they practice their testimony, contact any relevant witnesses and collect any applicable evidence.
+Drivers who choose to go to court will be determined guilty or not guilty.
+If the judge rules in your favor, your ticket will be dismissed and the DMV will not add points to your AK driving transcript.

 Paying an Alaska Ticket

-Drivers who decide to pay driving tickets in Alaska can provide their traffic tickets payments via several methods.
-State courts generally offer the option to pay traffic tickets online.
-If you are unable to pay traffic citations in AK via the internet, you can still provide your payment via alternative methods, such as in person, by mail and by phone.
-Note that state drivers who choose to resolve their traffic ticket issues by paying their traffic fines will be required to do so within 45 days of receiving the citation.
-If you do not provide your official response after the conclusion of this time period, the court will enter a default judgment of guilty, and you will be required to pay the maximum fine as well as additional court costs and surcharges.
-Learn more about the process of paying driving fines in AK by visiting the "How to Pay Traffic Tickets" page.
+Drivers who decide to pay driving tickets in Alaska can provide their payment via several methods.
+State courts generally offer the option to pay online.
+If you are unable to pay online, you can still provide your payment via alternative methods, such as in person, by mail and by phone.
+Note that state drivers who choose to resolve their issues by paying their fines will be required to do so within 45 days of receiving the citation.
+If you do not provide your official response after the conclusion of this time, the court will enter a default judgment of guilty, and you will be required to pay the maximum fine as well as additional court costs and surcharges.

 Lost Tickets in Alaska

-Since the information displayed on the Alaska traffic violation ticket eases the process of resolving a traffic citation, drivers who lose their tickets may encounter certain difficulties when paying or fighting traffic tickets in AK.
+Since the information displayed on the Alaska traffic violation ticket eases the process of resolving a traffic citation, drivers who lose their tickets may encounter certain difficulties when paying or disputing in court.
 Drivers may be able to utilize several options to retrieve the data contained in a lost ticket.
 For instance, you may be able to obtain details about the citation number, the fine amount and the deadline date via the official website of certain cities.
-If this option is available, you may be able to obtain your traffic ticket information by providing your full name and driver's license number.
+If this option is available, you may be able to obtain your information by providing your full name and driver’s license number.
 If you are unable to access your AK traffic violation information online, you can still contact the corresponding county or city court to do so via alternative methods.